TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   are beyond the scope of this lesson, but this is a common issue you should be aware of.

-Here we will look at what data simulated to meet the model assumptions looks like when we vary the the standard deviation of the error term:
+Here we will look at what data simulated to meet the model assumptions looks like when we vary the standard deviation of the error term:

 ```
 rm(list=ls())